We offer 2 placements

 The hospital is located in Gorleston, a seaside town part way between Lowestoft in Suffolk and Great Yarmouth in Norfolk.
 The wide, sandy beach of Gorleston is a 10 minute walk from the hospital and is easily reachable in lunchtimes or after work.
 Our local city is Norwich which is full of shops and other entertainment.
 Public transport links to London are good with trains via Norwich, and Norwich has an international airport.
 The Norfolk and Suffolk Broads are just a short drive away.

-Accommodation is available on site for pre-registration pharmacists who may require it; alternatively there is plenty of rented accommodation available locally.
+Accommodation is available on site for foundation training pharmacists who may require it; alternatively there is plenty of rented accommodation available locally.

 Trust name: James Paget University Hospitals NHS Foundation Trust